MrBiscuit/BCCircularMenu/README.md

 ### Installation
 ---
-Simply grab the files located in `BCCircularMenu/BCCircularMenu` and put it in your project.
+Simply grab the file `BCCircularMenu/BCCircularMenu/BCCircularMenuView` and put it in your project.

 ### Usage
 ---